att-circ-contrl/use/README.md

-The scripts available here include the USE_Core, which extend the functionality of the Unity video game engine to support USE, a set of tutorial examples, and will eventually include Matlab parsing and analysis scripts.
+The scripts available here include the USE_Core, which extend the functionality of the Unity video game engine to support USE, a set of tutorial examples, and Matlab parsing and analysis scripts.
 See the wiki for tutorials and overviews.

 This project is copyright 2018 by Vanderbilt University, and is distributed